 ID Detail Description You enjoy bringing energy and life to people that you are with and moving them in a direction to accomplish a task.
 You may not always accomplish the task, because you don't want to hurt peoples' feelings.
 Strengths As friendly, positive motivators, ID's generally gain respect and admiration quickly.
 They are inspirational figures that love large groups of people.
 Talkative and interested, ID's have a desire to understand people.
 Other personality types generally admire ID's for their confident, easy leadership.
 Challenges ID's are driven leaders who are always in the middle of something.
 Immature IDs tend to be fidgety and overconfident and exaggerating, with a tendency to jump into things without thinking them through.
 To mature, ID's need to focus on being more studious and still; making decisions carefully instead of following popular opinion.
 Under Pressure ID's become aggressive and pushy.
 They will become talkative to convince you their way is best.
-Motivation Recognition, approval, results
+Motivation Recognition, approval, results Team Contribution They contribute to a team by getting results and solving conflicts.
+Under Pressure Motivation Team their confident, easy leadership.
+ID's are driven leaders who are always in the middle of something.
+Immature IDs tend to be fidgety and overconfident and exaggerating, with a tendency to jump into things without thinking them through.
+To mature, ID's need to focus on being more studious and still; making decisions carefully instead of following popular opinion.
+ID's become aggressive and pushy.
+They will become talkative to convince you their way is best.
+Recognition, approval, results

-ID Detail Team Contribution They contribute to a team by getting results and solving conflicts.
-Leadership Style ID's are inspiring managers who value motivation and action.
+ID Detail Leadership Style ID's are inspiring managers who value motivation and action.
 They smoothly influence and direct their teams, converting others to their viewpoint and creating mutually beneficial environments.
 ID's are leaders who have what it takes to get results through people.
 Follower Style While IDs tend to be impulsive, they excel at effective communication.
 They are friendly, determined workers who need exciting opportunities, freedom and recognition.
 ID's are often successful salespeople and make a good match when paired with analytical coworkers.